rdibari84/MessagingClient/README.md

 - The api limits the number of messages it sends back; need to rethink
 - Styling needs to be fixed
 - No unit tests; need to go back and write
+- Update templates to bind to the observables using an async pipe instead of subscribing and managing subscriptions manually
+- Investiage using Subjects.
+They're both observables and observers and can push out new values as they recieve them from the websocket

 ## Description Of Functionality
 - The login page on successful login